(9 days/8 nights) Tour code: SH3

 DAY 1 (Sat): WELCOME TO ICELAND (50 km)

-Today starts with an opportunity to climb a magnificent volcanic crater within an old lava field.
-You then travel through the fertile farmlands and fjord landscapes of northwest Iceland, to visit the charming town of Akureyri, Iceland’s second largest city.
-After a stop at Goðafoss (“the waterfall of the Gods”), you reach the coastal town of Húsavík where you will stay for the next two nights.
+Today you travel through the fertile farmlands and fjord landscapes of northwest Iceland, to visit the charming town of Akureyri, Iceland’s second largest city.
+After lunch, take a trip whale watching (humpback and minke are most common species) and sea angling (try for halibut, pollock, cod or catfish) and have some time in Akureyri before travelling on to the coastal town of Húsavík where you will stay for the next two nights.

 DAY 5 (Wed): FROM NORTH TO EAST (330 km)